laro/Cilia/Standard Library/String.md

 order: 0
 ---

-## Strings

-String, Char & Unicode CodePoint
+## String, Char & Unicode CodePoint

 - `cilia::String` with _basic/standard_ unicode support.
     - Based on UTF-8, as that IMHO is (among all the Unicode formats)